tobybatch/kimai2/README.md

 In addition there a dev image that is built for development / quick test purposes.

+## Why no NGINX?

+This image uses apache because apache can run php as a module.
+Nginx can't run php, it needs to pass the php request to a fast cgi process.
+Dockers are supposed to be single thread processes and to run nginx you need at leat two, then probably some sysinit deamon, then a logger gets added.

 ## Development docker

 ### Building